hoangsvit/eplus.dev/cm05fspwl00090al77hav7bb3.md

 ### Truncate numbers

 1. In cell E1, type **Truncated Unit Prices**

     The unit price displayed for *10 donut holes* shows five values after the decimal point, while other items only show four.
 You can use the truncate function to limit the decimal places shown.

 2. In cell E2, type or paste **\=TRUNC(B2, 4)**

 3. Click the small blue box in the lower-right corner of the cell, and then drag your cursor down to apply the formula to the remaining cells in the column.

 ### Format currency

 1. To calculate the total cost of each menu item, in cell D2, type or paste **\=B2\*C2**

     This formula multiplies the unit price by the number of items.

 2. To round the total cost to two decimal points, change the formula in cell D2 to **\=ROUND(B2\*C2, 2)**

 3. Apply the formula to the remaining cells in column D.

-4. To format numbers as currency, click the gray column label for column D to select the column, and then at the top, click **Format &gt; Number &gt; Currency**.
+4. To format numbers as currency, click the gray column label for column D to select the column, and then at the top, click **Format > Number > Currency**.

     Currency formatting options in Google Sheets can also be used to adjust the number of values shown after the decimal point and add a currency symbol.
 Similarly, the decrease decimal places option () in the toolbar lets you reduce the number of decimal places shown without changing the underlying data in the cell.